O-Three-Two/2023-10-zetachain-alpha/phase-1/vulnerabilities/TokenUsage.md

 ### Token Usage
 - Tokens are the main form of asset transfer in most blockchains, including the Cosmos SDK.
-- Validating that the tokens are being used correctly at both the Cosmos SDK level and EVM level are crucial for security.
+- Validating that the tokens are being used correctly at both the Cosmos SDK level and EVM level are critical for security.
 Duplication, removal or any other issues could ruin the system.
 - A list of issues is shown below:

 #### Bad Oracles